Gatland hails 'outstanding performance' in Lyon

 "We've got a break of about 13 days, so the boys have all got some time off to spend with their families, then we'll regroup next week and start thinking about Georgia."

-Victory in Nantes will see Wales finish as group winners, but only two match points will be required.
+Victory in Nantes will ensure Wales finish as group winners, in fact only two match points will be required.

 That would set up a probable quarter-final against Argentina, Japan or Samoa in Marseille the following weekend, with England clear favourites to win Pool D.